tsombrero/jobwrangler/README.md

 - Create a photo album
 - Add a stored photo to a photo album

-Each job has responsibilities that must be explicitly implemented:
-- Update the local model as needed to reflect the action taking place (e.g. show an "uploading" indicator)
-- Perform the actual work of uploading
-- Update the local model when work is complete
-- On failure, roll back the local model

-## Basic Jobs
 Let's start with a basic job to upload a photo:

 ### Upload Photo Job: